History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 Harmful substances that damage water quality can contaminate water, making it unfit for human use or environmental needs.

-Water supplies become contaminated when industrial waste flows into them, agricultural practices release pollutants, wastewater treatment fails to keep pollutants out, and natural elements, such as heavy metals in the ground and soil, leach into the water.
+Water supplies become contaminated when industrial waste flows into them, agricultural practices release pollutants, wastewater treatment fails to remove pollutants, and natural elements, such as heavy metals in the ground and soil, leach into the water.

 Major Types of Water Contamination: